sqlobject/sqlobject/ANNOUNCE.rst

 Hello!

+I'm pleased to announce version 3.10.3a1, the first alpha of the upcoming release of branch 3.10 of SQLObject.

+I'm pleased to announce version 3.10.3a2, the second alpha of the upcoming release of branch 3.10 of SQLObject.

+I'm pleased to announce version 3.10.3b1, the first beta of the upcoming release of branch 3.10 of SQLObject.

+I'm pleased to announce version 3.10.3rc1, the first release candidate of the upcoming release of branch 3.10 of SQLObject.

-I'm pleased to announce version 3.10.2, a minor feature release and the second bugfix release of branch 3.10 of SQLObject.
+I'm pleased to announce version 3.10.3, the first bugfix release of branch 3.10 of SQLObject.

 What's new in SQLObject
 =======================

-The contributor for this release is Igor Yudytskiy.
+The contributors for this release are ...
+Thanks!

 Minor features
 --------------